cvasq/go-sandbox/protocol-buffers/README.md

 #### Run

-Data is marshalled in the first binary and unmarshalled in the second binary:
+Data is marshalled in the first executable and unmarshalled in the second executable:

 ```
 $ ./protobuf_person_marshal --name "Carlos" --age 27 | ./protobuf_person_unmarshal